 Also, take a good look at the teeth of the saw blade and make sure they stay sharp.
 You can sharpen saw blades yourself, but I recommend that you have this done by a professional.
 A properly sharpened saw blade will keep performance high.

-If you have done all necessary maintenance on your saw, but the saw continues to jam because of the saw blade, it is time you replaced the blade with a new one.
+If you have done all necessary maintenance on your saw, but the saw continues to jam because of the saw blade, it is time you replace the blade with a new one.
 If you notice that the saw blade is deformed, please do not delay a replacement.
 A deformed saw blade will only cause problems.

 Fixing this problem caused by the motor

-Changing the power cord:
+Changing the power cord

 It is preferable to replace the power cable with a new one as soon as possible if you notice damage to it.